BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/DxWriter.md

 ## Description ##

 This Filter writes to a Dx file.
 The file format is that used by the _OpenDX Source Software_ based on IBM's _Visualization Data Explorer_.
 For an example format, see the DXReader filter descriptions.
+Values should be present from segmentation of experimental data or synthetic generation and cannot be determined by this filter.
+Not having these values will result in the filter to fail/not execute.

 _See: www.opendx.org for more information._